Fact sheet: “Accompanying family”

 Helpful tip: Families not eligible for this simplified procedure can apply for a residence permit separately from the main applicant (e.g. as a visitor).

 Otherwise, families have the option of coming to France on grounds of family reunification.
-Family reunification applies to foreign nationals who have been lawfully resident in France for at least 18 months and who wish to be joined by their spouse and children.
+Family reunification applies to foreign nationals who have been lawfully resident in France for at least 18 months and who wish to be joined by the spouse and children.

 For further details on the family reunification procedure, see service-public.fr.